cpswan/katacoda-scenarios/iac-git-dev/finish.md

-You've completed your first Katacoda scenario!
+You've completed the first part of the Infrastructure as Code Boot Camp.